ibm-cloud-docs/dl/faqs.md

 {: faq}
 {: support}

-The new {{site.data.keyword.dl_short}} offering differs from the {{site.data.keyword.dl_short}} classic infrastructure in that {{site.data.keyword.dl_short}} is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+The {{site.data.keyword.dl_short}} offering differs from {{site.data.keyword.dl_short}} on Classic in that {{site.data.keyword.dl_short}} is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
 This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.

-The offering allows connectivity to both classic IaaS as well as VPCs, whereas {{site.data.keyword.dlc_full_notm}} always connects to the IaaS network and a global VRF first. {{site.data.keyword.dlc_full_notm}} can only reach the VPC on a limited basis using a feature named Classic Access and by adding global routing to the direct link.
+Direct Link allows connectivity to both classic IaaS as well as VPCs, whereas {{site.data.keyword.dlc_full_notm}} always connects to the IaaS network and a global VRF first. {{site.data.keyword.dlc_full_notm}} can only reach the VPC on a limited basis using a feature named Classic Access and by adding global routing to the direct link.
 See [Setting up access to your Classic Infrastructure from VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) for more information.

-For more information about the differences between the new {{site.data.keyword.dl_short}} offering and the classic version, see [How do I know which {{site.data.keyword.dl_short}} solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
+For more information about the differences between the new {{site.data.keyword.dl_short}} offering and the classic version (Direct Link on Classic), see [How do I know which {{site.data.keyword.dl_short}} solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
 {: tip}

 ## What is planned for Direct Link on Classic Exchange?